The Top Restructuring and Distressed Debt Books in 2021

 - How do you know how to buy up a blocking position without others hearing about it?

-These are as much questions of psychology as they are finance or law.
-The Vulture Investors helps you understand that through a series of incredibly fun stories.
+These are as much questions of psychology as they are questions of finance or law.
+The Vulture Investors helps you understand these through a series of incredibly fun stories (well, fun if you're interested in distressed debt and special situations).

 Martin Whitman is the legendary hedge fund manager behind Third Avenue Management.